chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 ##Realm of the Elder Dream

-- 2x Earth Elemental (also in Sundered Earth, cloudy weather)
+- 2x Earth Elemental (also in Sundered Earth, cloudy weather - enter from Cerobi Steppe)

 ##Oliphzak Rise